queer/boxxy/README.md

 boxxy is a tool for boxing up misbehaving Linux applications and forcing them to put their files and directories in the right place, **without symlinks!**

+boxxy is a part of the [amyware discord server](https://discord.gg/7WgSTwh).

 Linux-only! boxxy uses Linux namespaces for its functionality.

 For example, consider tmux.
 It wants to put its config in `~/.tmux.conf`.
 With